 That’s the number of Americans who have lost at least one tooth.
-If you are reading this, you may be one among them and perhaps pondering dental implants.
+If you are reading this, you may be among them and perhaps pondering dental implants.
 Hang on!
-We are going to tell you why you should go for dental implants than any other procedure.
+We will explain why you should go for dental implants rather than any other procedure.

-Here, we have listed five compelling reasons why dental implants are the best to fix your teeth.
+Here, we have listed five compelling reasons dental implants are the best for fixing teeth.

 1) Dental Implants Last Long

-Dental implants are great because they will not wear down as natural teeth do.
-They are posts inserted into the jawbone, and then a false tooth or bridge is attached to them.
-They will easily last for more than a decade, meaning there is no need for back-and-forth visits to the dentist.
+Dental implants are great because they will not wear down like natural teeth.
+They are posts inserted into the jawbone, and a false tooth or bridge is attached.
+They will easily last for over a decade, meaning there is no need for back-and-forth visits to the dentist.

 This method ensures that teeth will not shift, unlike dentures or braces.
 If maintained well, it can last upwards of 20+ years.

 A way to maintain dental implants is to brush and floss regularly.
 In addition, if the patient has a problem with bacteria in their mouth, it may be necessary to take antibiotics.
-Not to mention the necessity to get regular check-ups at your dentist’s office.
+Not to mention the necessity of regular check-ups at your dentist’s office.

 2) Dental Implants Give Holistic Benefits

-They come with many benefits, including improved aesthetics, jaw bone preservation, and pain relief.
+They have many benefits, including improved aesthetics, jaw bone preservation, and pain relief.
 Dental implants are also less intrusive than traditional procedures.
 They also possess a lower risk of complications compared to other alternatives.

-They also provide added stability for dentures or partials that won’t stay anchored on their own.
+They also provide added stability for dentures or partials that won’t stay anchored independently.
 And they look like natural teeth!
 Voila!
 Isn’t that what you want exactly?